Karce/gupaxtk/IDEAS.md

 ### Generated wallet
 If Gupaxx could create a wallet and put the primary address in p2pool tab automaticcly, it would remove a manual step for the user.
 It could be an option to ask at first start.
 The user could access this wallet on the same computer with the official GUI wallet.
+A password would be needed and a button could be added to show the seedphrase.
 ### Auto register to XvB
 If Gupaxx could register the user automaticcly to the raffle, it would remove a manual step for the user.
 Automatic registration could be done to prevent spam by checking if the registered address is in p2pool window or by giving a small HR to XvB.